nov-lang/nov/README.md

   to not ignore the return value from an expression? (no, these are called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression)
-- add operator overloading?
-- return an error on arithmetic overflow instead of crashing or add a builtin like zig
-- concat string with `++` and mult with `**` instead of same as number
-- replace float operators with `+.`, `-.`, `*.`, `/.`, `%.`
-- compilation error when trying to add/compare value of different type? (at least for non number)
+- compilation error when trying to add/compare value of different type if there is no method for the operator and underlying type. e.g. it is possible to do "a" * 3 if String.mul(String, int) or Integer.mul(int, String) is implemented.
-- remove uint?
+- add operator overloading:
+  - note for bytecode, replace add, etc... bytecode with function call, try to find a way to make function calls or at least these kind of function call extra lightweight
+  - implem `>=`, `==`, `<`, etc... with Object.order() wich should return a std.math.Order
+  - `+` binary op is syntaxic sugar for Object.add
+  - `!` postfix unary op is syntaxic sugar for Object.unwrap (idk about name, should only be available for Result and Option)
+  - How to handle string * int?
+    - handle Object.add(a: Object, b: OtherObject), make it clear in the doc/language that this is possible, look at rust traits
+    - just disallow and compile error (no)
+  - How to handle int + float? or big_int + int?
+    - have to cast variable e.g. `3.to(BigInt)`
+    - have seemless transition between numbers types, at least for int and big int
+- automatically convert int to big int on arithmetic overflow instead of crashing, big int has the same type as int (in user program) but not the same representation
+- remove uint? (yes, remove uint value and use raw u64 for both, the representation should be handled with the variable inner type (nan boxing is useless))
 - optimize tail call recursion
 - tree shaking
-- The polymorphism in [Functions](#Functions) can be too weird and complex maybe just do like zig and accept a type as parameter instead
+- The polymorphism in [Functions](#Functions) can be too weird and complex
+  - maybe just do like zig and accept a type as parameter instead
+  - just have generics and disallow polymorphism (no)
+- write nov website with nov as backend? idk

 ## Notes
 - Check previous step of crafting interpreters and implement them with